max-hill/semialgebraic-conditions-for-triangle-networks/README.md

 ```

 Files marked with ^ are not included in this repository and must be downloaded
-from external sources (for instructions see [replicating the
+from external sources (for instructions see [this file](src/rhizoplaca/rhizoplaca-instructions.md)).
-network](src/rhizoplaca/rhizoplaca-instructions.md)).